 1. Know the hunting season

 Researching when different hunting seasons open and close is beneficial to do before your hike, and it's also important to realize when hunters are more likely to be out.
-Early morning is a high traffic time when hunters are trying to get to their tree stands or other spot for the day.
+Early morning is a high traffic time when hunters are trying to get to their tree stands or other spots for the day.
 It's good to think about these factors when deciding when to hit the woods.

 2. Wear bright colors